Contemporary family garden in North London.

 Refined Lens Vision

-The trust and understanding between garden designer and garden photographer are formed in a myriad of environments, when intuition, reciprocation, or mere chance express dynamic design nuances.
-The fascinating journey through contemporary journalism, materialised in editorial, book and online publications, style magazines, newspaper photo shoots and regular portfolio updates sustains and refines not only the garden designer's body of work, but also the photographer's corpus of stock images.
-No matter what high-tech equipment may be utilised; unique aperture, depth of field, tripod control, camera angle and vast image editing techniques, the photographic ideology of a garden photographer, or photographess, is invariably communicated through sheer refinement and thoroughly subjective lens vision.
+The trust and understanding between garden designers and garden photographers are formed in diverse environments, when intuition, reciprocation or mere chance express dynamical design nuances.
+The fascinating journey through contemporary journalism, materialised in editorial, book and online publications, style magazines, newspaper photo shoots and regular portfolio updates, sustains and refines not only the garden designer's body of work, but also the photographer's corpus of stock images.
+No matter what high-tech equipment may be utilised; unique aperture, depth of field, tripod control, camera angle and great image editing techniques, the photographic ideology of a garden photographer, or photographess, is invariably communicated through sheer refinement and thoroughly subjective lens vision.